-- 1. Safeguarding Policy (including policy and procedures for dealing with peer-on-peer abuse), Staff Behaviour Policy including Whistle-blowing procedures and policy - 2.
+- 1. Safeguarding Policy (including policy and procedures for dealing with child-on-child abuse), Staff Behaviour Policy including Whistle-blowing procedures and policy - 2.
 Behaviour Policy (Pupil) - 3.
 Anti-Bullying Policy - 4.
 Safeguarding response to children missing education - 5.
 Role of the DSL including identity of DSL and Deputies - 6.
-Online safety (E-Safety and Acceptable Use Policy (including Cyber-Bullying) - 7.
-A copy of Part 1, Part 5 and Annex B of KCSIE (Sept 2021) (this is read by all new staff and by existing staff at regular intervals and where there is any change to the KCSIE document)
+Online safety (E-Safety and Acceptable Use Policy (including Cyber-Bullying) - A copy of Part 1, Part 5 and Annex B of KCSIE (Sept 2022) (this is read by all new staff and by existing staff at regular intervals and where there is any change to the KCSIE document)